Protecting the character of our neighborhood

 A Landmark District is an area that is recognized for the special quality found in its history and buildings.
 This character is protected by a design review process that allows changes, but helps ensure they do not compromise the qualities that make the district so special.
 There are more than 20 Landmark Districts in Pasadena (and counting), and we are eligible to be one of them.

 While Landmark Districts are designated by the City, "Historic Districts" (aka “National Register Historic Districts”) are federally designated by the National Park Service.
-This isn't relevant to MHLD, but here's a link to more info at NPS.gov.
+This isn't currently relevant to MHLD, but here's a link to more info at NPS.gov.
 Note: It is possible to be both a Landmark District and a National Register Historic District (e.g., parts of Bungalow Heaven).

 WHY IS IT A GOOD IDEA?